 Some review teams have specialists that focus on compliance with open source licenses and can identify licensing conflicts that may be problematic for commercial products.
 If you have specific concerns, please reach out to me to discuss custom software reviews and audits.

-I provide consulting services as an independent contractor.
+I provide services as an independent consultant.
 My clients engage me either on a project basis or on a retainer basis.
 Most companies hire me to work on a project-basis initially and then switch to an ongoing retainer model once we have worked together successfully through multiple projects.
 Projects have fixed fees based on achieving objectives that we agree on in advance.
 A retainer allows unlimited access to me for advice or consultation by designated people at your organization.

 I encourage (and assist) my clients in engaging and paying their outsourced software development firms directly.
 I do not act as a financial pass-through to outsourcing companies.
 Companies pay me directly either for specific projects or on retainer.

 After many years of consulting, I have stopped accepting work on a time-and-materials basis.
 Here’s why: I don’t want my clients to feel like they are making an investment decision every time they may need my help, and I don’t want to be seen as self-aggrandizing when I realize that I need to put in more time to get the best outcome.
 My clients are always best served by a fast improvement or resolution, not a slow one.
 After completing dozens of time-and-materials-based projects, I have come to realize that pricing by time unit is a fundamental misalignment.
 So I’ve stopped doing it.

 Here is how the process now works: You reach out to me via my contact page.
 We have a video conference and possibly follow-up calls to determine if we are a good fit for each other.
 When I have enough information, I’ll make a project proposal that typically has multiple options, each with a fixed fee based on the value delivered.
 Want to learn more?
 Give me a shout!